bereave/bereave.github.io/docs/README.md

 4. don't touch your binds rn, log in and make sure it's the same account
 5. bind to new bind

 This will kick all leeches from your account, but uses your transfer code.
 If device transfer isn't open, feel free to consult me or any other scammer force member that has DMs open for what to do next.
-You may need to look into DMM removal, but you all may not.
+You may need to look into DMM removal, but you also may not; again, consult first.

 ### Echo refund